-To get a free COVID-19 vaccine you can:
+To get a vaccine appointment, you can:

-If you are deaf or hard of hearing
+If you are pregnant

 If you cannot leave your home